Pascal-So/peg-solitaire/report/paper.typ

   ),
   paper-size: "a4",
   abstract: [
     Finding a sequence of moves to solve a Peg Solitaire game is trivial if you have 1GiB of RAM to spare.
 This might however not be the case on a mobile web browser.
-Therefore, we optimize a WASM-compatible solver not just for runtime, but also RAM usage and total download size.
+    In this work, we thus present a solver based on bloom filters which is optimized for low RAM usage and download size.

     Furthermore, we show how any given method to compute a sequence of moves from a given position to the normal end position can easily be extended to